 Seven men have been convicted of a variety of offences for their involvement in the Hatton Garden heist.
 The following profiles give background details about each man, as well as information relating to how they each played a part in the heist.

-Reader was involved in the 1983 Brink’s Mat robbery with Kenneth Noye – a crime for which he received an eight year sentence for conspiracy to handle stolen goods.
-They found an undercover police officer spying on them, on the grounds of Noye’s home.
+Brian Reader, 76, was given the nickname ‘The Guvnor’ or ‘The Master’ by his fellow gang members during the heist.
+He also had a criminal past and had a close friendship with infamous criminal Kenneth Noye.
+He was involved in the 1983 Brink’s Mat robbery with Kenneth Noye – a crime for which he received an eight year sentence for conspiracy to handle stolen goods.
+Noye and Reader found an undercover police officer spying on them, in the grounds of Noye’s home.
 Noye stabbed the officer 11 times.
 They were both charged with murder, but Reader and Noye were acquitted of this crime after Reader claimed he wasn’t there and Noye claimed he acted in self-defense.
 Noye however, was later given a life sentence for the murder of Stephen Cameron.

 Terry Perkins, who spent his 67th birthday breaking into the Hatton Garden vault, was involved in the 1983 Security Express robbery.
 He was sentenced to 22 years in prison in 1985 for that case.
 Perkins escaped from prison in 1995 and was at large until 2012.
 He was released shortly before the Hatton Garden heist.
 He pled guilty along with Reader, Jones and Collins.
-Perkins is noted to have said: "I'm going to melt my good gold down.
-The Indian, the 18, that could be my pension."
+Perkins is noted to have said: 'I'm going to melt my good gold down...that could be my pension.'

 The 74-year-old has a history of robbery offences going back over fifty years.
 He served as a lookout during the raid.
 His accomplices described him as “wombat-thick” and his lawyer said that he was “petrified” of being caught by the authorities.
 He pled guilty to conspiracy to commit burglary.